PRO-2684/gadgets/ucas-helper/README.md

 ## 🪄 Functions

+> Items marked with an asterisk requires reloading the page for the changes to take effect.

 - [🔑 SEP](https://sep.ucas.ac.cn/)
     - 🔐 Auto login*: Choose auto login strategy, works best with browser auto-fill
         - `None`: Do nothing